Defense of a Domestic Violence Charge

 All that said, while I've seen terrible cases of domestic violence, with severely injured victims, I've also seen plenty of cases where the supposed 'injuries' were so slight that they couldn't even be documented.
 The arrest and charge often occur when one or both people involved have been drinking, there is a kerfuffle, the police are called, often by third parties, and there is an accusation of some degree of violence of some kind.
 The facts are often sketchy or indeterminable.
 Sometimes the accusation is nothing more than a comment during an explanation of what the fight is about.
 In many cases the alleged victim does not want the person arrested to be taken away, or punished at all.

 Conversely, I've also seen self-inflicted or old wounds used to falsely accuse someone to establish a paper trail the 'victim' can use to gain favorable treatment in family court such as in custody matters or determining who gets the house during pre-divorce separation.
-I take domestic violence seriously and feel that untruthful allegations undermine a valuable system created for victims of abuse.
-Being accused of domestic violence can result in the loss of parental rights and criminal charges.
+I take domestic violence seriously and feel that untruthful allegations undermine a valuable system created for true victims of abuse.
+Just being accused of domestic violence can result in the loss of parental rights and criminal charges.
 Sadly, it happens.

 What to expect